 Îlot 19 is the first new housing to have been built in La Défense for 30 years.
 It is radical in its approach to mixed-tenure residential design: while affordable housing is often designed to look simple and inexpensive, Ilot 19 is a highly crafted building that, regardless of affluence, provides an empowering living experience through its structure, massing, circulation and materials.

-The La Défense-Nanterre building is the first residential development in La Défense in 30 years.
-It is a part of Jardins de l’Arche – an urban project initiated by EPADESA to invigorate the space immediately west of La Grande Arche.
-To its south, it fronts the Axe historique (historical axis) which cuts through Paris and defines a grand open space through the city between the Louvre Museum and La Défense.
-Beyond the Promenade de l’Arche, it overlooks Puteaux cemetery, and borders Neuilly cemetery in the north, and a new arena in the east.
+Îlot 19 captures the eye with its exceptional location and takes advantage of open views of the city from three sides.
+Located within Les Jardins de l’Arche – an urban project initiated by the development organisation EPADESA – it has invigorated the space immediately west of La Grande Arche.
+To the south, it fronts the Axe Historique (historical axis) which cuts through Paris and defines a grand open space through the city between the Louvre Museum and La Défense.
+Beyond the Promenade de l’Arche it overlooks Puteaux cemetery and borders Neuilly cemetery in the north and a new arena in the east.

-The absence of an access corridor imbues the building with social sustainability, as residents with different habits and desires can cohabit a single building without disturbing one another.
-Moreover, the lateral arrangement is more environmentally sustainable, as the resulting double-aspect apartments benefit from plenty of natural light and views of the exterior urban context at both ends, as well as natural cross ventilation.
+The absence of an access corridor allows residents with different habits and lifestyles to cohabit a single building without disturbing one another.
+Moreover the lateral arrangement is more environmentally sustainable as the resulting dual-aspect apartments benefit from natural cross ventilation and plenty of natural light and views of the city at both ends.